MicrosoftDocs/fabric-docs/docs/security/security-trusted-workspace-access.md

 1. When the pipeline status changes from *Queued* to *Succeeded*, go to the lakehouse and verify that the data tables were created.

 ### Use the T-SQL COPY statement to ingest data into a warehouse

-With the workspace identity configured in Fabric and trusted access enabled in your ADLS Gen2 storage account, you can use the [Copy statement](docs/t-sql/statements/copy-into-transact-sql.md) to ingest data into your Fabric warehouse.
+With the workspace identity configured in Fabric and trusted access enabled in your ADLS Gen2 storage account, you can use the [COPY T-SQL statement](/sql/t-sql/statements/copy-into-transact-sql?view=fabric&preserve-view=true) to ingest data into your Fabric warehouse.
 Once the data is ingested into the warehouse, then you can start analyzing your data with SQL and Power BI.

 ### Restrictions and Considerations